MrNewb/labrp_dumpster/README.md

 **What is this?**

 * This resource allows you to search every dumpster and then apply a cooldown on that specific dumpster
-* This is resource is completely free and open source, so feel free to edit as you wish
+* This resource is completely free and open source, so feel free to edit as you wish

 **Features**
 * Cooldown on Individual Dumpsters